 Falcon and his wife, Nicole, have been Richmond Montessori School parents since moving to Richmond in 2012.
 Falcon owns and operates PRISSEM Academic Services, a consulting business that assists higher education faculty with the development and evaluation of STEM education research projects.
-Falcon has degrees in aerospace engineering from the University of Maryland and is currently completing a doctorate in educational research and evaluation from VCU.
+Falcon has degrees in aerospace engineering from the University of Maryland and recently completed a doctorate in educational research and evaluation from VCU.
 His two daughters regularly exploit his weakness for building Legos, and he awaits the day he has the free time to return to tinkering with cars in the garage.

 Tom has four children attending Richmond Montessori School.
 He is an educator by profession and has spent the last 15 years focused on helping educators and students use technology to improve learning in both K-12 and universities.
 His experience includes 10 years in Henrico County Public Schools, a large 1:1 laptop environment, as a classroom teacher, an instructional technology resource teacher, and the Director of Instructional Technology.
 Currently he is the Associate Director of Learning Innovation in VCU’s Academic Learning Technology Lab.
 He consults on technology integration nationally for a variety of partners including Dell, Apple, Discovery, and The International Society for Education (ISTE).